5of12/cacophony/README.md

 ![Cacophony A gesture library build for action](/media/Cacophony_banner.png "Cacophony banner")

 Cacophony is a gesture detection system for Unity.
-Designed for extensibility and speed when prototyping new ideas.
+Designed for extensibility and speed when prototyping new ideas, and to reduce iteration time when building for reliability.

 Included are examples for how to use gesture detection with Ultraleap Hand tracking, though the architecture is agnostic to the data source.
 With a little imagination you can use it with almost anything.

 Cacophony breaks down the process of building gesture detection for applications into three main parts:
 - Detecting a gesture to initiate interaction